GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 line type checking.
 The one-line check replaces a larger set of PHU header checks which would otherwise have to be used.
-Users benefit in a forward-compatible way from any future improvements to the named type, such as better checks, or incorporating new instruments and modes, and also gain additional sophistication such as type-hierarchy relationships which are simply not present in the legacy approach.
+Users benefit in a forward-compatible way from any future improvements to the named type, such as better checks or incorporation of new instruments and modes, and also gain additional sophistication such as type-hierarchy relationships which are simply not present with the legacy approach.

 The most general of benefits to a clean type system is the ability to assign type-specific behaviors and still provide the using programmer